Jefferies Group

 Jefferies Group LLC is an American multinational independent investment bank and financial services company that is headquartered in New York City.
-The firm provides clients with capital markets and financial advisory services, institutional brokerage, securities research, and asset management.
+The firm provides clients with capital markets and financial advisory services, institutional brokerage, securities research, wealth management and asset management.
 This includes mergers and acquisitions, restructuring, and other financial advisory services.
 The Capital Markets segment also includes its securities trading (including the results of its indirectly partially owned subsidiary, Jefferies High Yield Trading, LLC) and investment banking activities.

 On November 12, 2012, Jefferies announced its merger with Leucadia National Corporation, its largest shareholder.
 At that time, Leucadia common shares were trading at $21.14 per share.
 As of December 31, 2015, Leucadia shares were trading at $17.39 per share.
 Jefferies remains independent and is the largest operating company within the Jefferies Financial Group, as Leucadia was renamed in May 2018.

 On March 1, 2013, along with the closing of the merger, Jefferies & Company, Inc. was converted to a limited liability company and re-branded as Jefferies LLC.
 It is a subsidiary of Jefferies Group LLC, which itself is a subsidiary of Jefferies Financial Group, formerly Leucadia.